nate-strauser/meteor-filepicker-plus/README.md

 ## Image Url Helper
 If you have a paid filepicker plan, you can use this helper to resize images on demand.
 See https://developers.inkfilepicker.com/docs/web/#inkblob-images

-if you set up a CDN with filepicker (https://developers.inkfilepicker.com/docs/cdn/) and you set the `cdn_domain` setting, the urls returned will be to your cdn ("//<CDN DOMAIN>/api/file/<FILE ID>").
-If not, they will be filepicker.com urls (("//www.filepicker.com/api/file/<FILE ID>"))
+if you set up a CDN with filepicker (https://developers.inkfilepicker.com/docs/cdn/) and you set the `cdn_domain` setting, the urls returned will be to your cdn. `//<CDN DOMAIN>/api/file/<FILE ID>`  If not, they will be filepicker.com urls `//www.filepicker.com/api/file/<FILE ID>`

 size an image
 ```